imagej/imagej.github.io/_pages/plugins/bigstitcher/manual-translation.md

 Manual View Arrangement
 -----------------------

-In the **right-click menu** you can find various functions for manually arranging the views in your dataset under {% include bc content='Preprocessing|Arrange Views'%}.
+In the **right-click menu** you can find various functions for manually arranging the views in your dataset under {% include bc path='Preprocessing|Arrange Views'%}.

 <img src="/media/BigStitcher Arrange Views001.png" width="600"/>